arimger/Unity-Editor-Toolbox/README.md

 #### SerializedDictionary<TK, TV>

 Allows to serialize and use Dictionaries.
-The presented class implements the IDictionary interface so it can be easily used like the standard version.
+The presented class implements the IDictionary interface, so it can be easily used like the standard version.

-Requires atleast Unity 2020.1.x becouse of generic serialization and has to be assigned in the Settings file.
+Requires at least Unity 2020.1.x because of generic serialization and has to be assigned in the Settings file.

 ```csharp
 #if UNITY_2020_1_OR_NEWER